 Temples Situated in Orchha

 - Raja Ram Temple of Orchha: The Raja Ram Temple is one of the most important temple that is situated in Orchha.
-It attracts thousands of devotees every day and on some auspicious day the pilgrims count goes in Lakhs.
-One important thing about Raja Ram Temple of Orchha is that in this temple Lord Rama is prayed as king rather than as god.
-The Raja Ram temple was initially a fort and queen of Orchha went to Ayodhya to bring the idol of Lord Rama which was to be installed in newly constructed temple.
-Since the construction got delayed the idol was placed in palace and it remained there and even after the construction of Temple.
+It attracts thousands of devotees every day and on some auspicious day, the pilgrim’s count goes in Lakhs.
+One important thing about Raja Ram Temple of Orchha is that in this temple Lord Rama is prayed as a king rather than as a god.
+The Raja Ram temple was initially a fort and queen of Orchha went to Ayodhya to bring the idol of Lord Rama which was to be installed in the newly constructed temple.
+Since the construction got delayed the idol was placed in the palace and it remained there and even after the construction of Temple.
 The temple complex is very big and has four domes like structure.
 The temple also hosts the idols of Goddess Sita (on the left), and brother Laxman (on the right).
 Apart from this Sugreev (Monkey King who supported Lord Ram) and Narsingh Bhagwan (incarnation of Lord Vishnu) are also present.
 It is common in temples dedicated to Lord Ram that there will be an idol of Lord Hanuman and so is in the case of Raja Ram temple.

 - The Chaturbhuj Temple: The Chaturbhuj temple lies adjacent to Raja Ram Temple and Chaturbhuj Temple was initially constructed to house the idol of Lord Rama.
 The word Chaturbhuj means four arms which indicated the incarnation of Lord Vishnu as Lord Rama.
-Temple has multistory structure and its construction resembles that of a temple, a fort and palace all together.
+Temple has multistory structure and its construction resembles that of a temple, a fort and palace altogether.
 At present Lord Krishna and Radha is worshipped here.
 From Chaturbhuj Temple one can view the panoramic view of both the Raja Mahal & Jahangir Mahal as well as the Chattris on the Bank of River Betwa.

 - Laxminarayan Temple: The Laxminarayan Temple is at a short distance from the Raja Ram Temple and Chaturbhuj Temple.
-The structure of temple resembles to a bird with wings wide open.
+The structure of temple resembles a bird with wings wide open.
 It is believed to be constructed in shape of Owl (Goddess Lakshmi Vehicle).
-Over a period, this temple has somehow lost its importance and only few people visit this temple.
+Over a period, this temple has somehow lost its importance and only a few people visit this temple.
 Majority of devotees goes to Raja Ram Temple.

-Chattris On the Banks of River Betwa: Once we were done with prayers and temple visits we went to the other side of River Betwa (The river side containing Chattirs was heavily crowded).
-Chattris on the bank of River Betwa is another architectural masterpiece and they were constructed as he memorials of Bundela Kings of Bundelkhand.
-In-total there are 15 chattris in Orchha.
+Chattris On the Banks of River Betwa: Once we were done with prayers and temple visits we went to the other side of River Betwa (The riverside containing Chattirs was heavily crowded).
+Chattris on the bank of River Betwa is another architectural masterpiece and they were constructed as the memorials of Bundela Kings of Bundelkhand.
+In total there are 15 chattris in Orchha.
 Although all the chattris looks similar in size, you will get to know the difference once you visit them.
 The Chattri dedicated to Vir Singh Deo is the most popular and frequently visited by tourists.
-The side of river where Chattris are situated has staircases leading to river but the best view can be seen after crossing the Betwa River and viewing the Chattris from Sanctuary side.
-When we all were enjoying in the water of Betwa River we clicked few photos of Chattris and they were as beautiful as the Chattris are.
+The side of the river where Chattris are situated has staircases leading to the river but the best view can be seen after crossing the Betwa River and viewing the Chattris from Sanctuary side.
+When we all were enjoying the water of Betwa River we clicked few photos of Chattris and they were as beautiful as the Chattris are.
 It is also recommended to view the Chattris in evening but due to lack of time we returned before evening as we have to attend the marriage ceremony (the primary reason why we were in Orchha!)

-Orchha Wild Life Sanctuary: To visit the Orchha Wild Life Sanctuary one has to cross the narrow bridge and reach other side of River.It covers an area of 25km in length and 15km in width.
-The wild life sanctuary has animals like Blue Bull, Peacock, Wild pig, Monkey, Jackal, Nilgai and Sloth Bear.
+Orchha Wild Life Sanctuary: To visit the Orchha Wild Life Sanctuary one has to cross the narrow bridge and reach another side of River.It covers an area of 25km in length and 15km in width.
+The wildlife sanctuary has animals like Blue Bull, Peacock, Wild pig, Monkey, Jackal, Nilgai and Sloth Bear.
 The sanctuary also has 200 distinct species of birds and therefore also termed as Orchha Bird Sanctuary.
-Entrance fees is INR 50 per person and one can hire cycle if they want to explore larger area.
+Entrance fees is INR 50 per person and one can hire cycle if they want to explore a larger area.
 Since it was too hot and sun already climbing, we decided to avoid renting cycle and spend some time bathing and playing in the clean and slow-moving water of Betwa River.
 It is advisable to visit the Orchha Wild Life sanctuary immediate after the rainy season as it is the time when animals in this sanctuary are at its peak.

 Returning to Jhansi, Attending marriage and Back to Delhi: Once we were done with visiting all the places and reviving old memories of college days, we left for Jhansi and then started preparing ourselves for the marriage function.
-Next day I had reservation and I went back to Delhi with lot of memories of Orchha and Jhansi in my heart and mind.
+Next day I had a reservation and I went back to Delhi with a lot of memories of Orchha and Jhansi in my heart and mind.

-Best Time to Visit Orchha: Although Orchha can be visited at any time of the year, it is advisable to avoid the summer month as temperature is at peak and there is very less water in Betwa River.
+Best Time to Visit Orchha: Although Orchha can be visited at any time of the year, it is advisable to avoid the summer month as the temperature is at peak and there is very less water in Betwa River.
 You will miss the greenery and the way greenery surrounds the Chattris and other monuments of Orchha.
-Best time to visit Orchha is between August to January.
+Best time to visit Orchha is from August to January.

 Places to Stay in Orchha: There are many big and small hotels available in Orchha and one doesn’t require prior reservation.
-Hotel Amar Mahal is one of the finest hotel in Orchha but it is quite costly.
+Hotel Amar Mahal is one of the finest hotels in Orchha but it is quite costly.
 I would recommend staying in Jhansi as the city has some good hotels and restaurants and since Orchha is only 15Km from Jhansi once can reach there in 30 Minutes.

 Other Places to Visit Near Orchha: The entire Bundelkhand region has some great forts and temples alike of which can’t be seen in entire India.
-Khajuraho, a UNESCO world heritage site is only 170Km from Orchha and it is must recommended place.
-City of Jhansi has forts of Queen Lakshmibai and Museum.
+Khajuraho, a UNESCO world heritage site is only 170Km from Orchha and it is must recommend the place.
+The city of Jhansi has forts of Queen Lakshmibai and Museum.
 The city of Gwalior is nearly 115Km from Orchha and it is also a beautiful place to visit.
 Datia district is only 25km from Jhansi (40Km from Orchha) and it has Fort of Veer Singh and Pitambara Peeth which is a major place of worshiping of Goddess Durga.